GitCadet/GitCadet/README.md

 ## 🔖 Welcome to My GitHub!
 Hi!
 I'm Abdullah Shafi, a passionate DevOps Engineer dedicated to delivering efficient, scalable, and automated solutions for software development and deployment.
-My GitHub showcases a collection of projects that highlight my proficency in DevOps, CI/CD pipelines, infrastructure management and much more.
+My GitHub showcases a collection of projects that highlight my proficency in DevOps, CI/CD pipelines, infrastructure management and much more!

 ---